gnames/gnmatcher/README.md

 ## Input and Output

-A user calls HTTP resource `/match` sending an array of name-strings to the service and gets back canonical forms, the match type, as well as other metadata described as an `Output` message in the [protobuf] file.
+A user calls HTTP resource `/match` sending an slice of strings to the service and gets back canonical forms, the match type, as well as other metadata described as an `Output` message in the [protobuf] file.

-The optimal size of the input is 5-10 thousand name-strings per array.
+The optimal size of the input is 5-10 thousand strings per slice.
 Note that 10,000 is the maximal size, and larger arrays will be truncated.

 ## Performance

-For performance measurement we took [100,000 name-strings][testdata] where only 30% of them were 'real' names.
-On a modern CPU with 12 hyper threads and `GNM_JOBS_NUM` environment variable set to 8, the service was able to process about 8,000 name-strings per second.
+For performance measurement we took [100,000 strings][testdata] where only 30% of them were 'real' names.
+On a modern CPU with 12 hyper threads and `GNM_JOBS_NUM` environment variable set to 8, the service was able to process about 8,000 strings per second.
 For 'clean' data where most of the names are "real", you should see an even higher performance.

 ## Prerequisites